ekcomputer/water-mask/README.md

 bConn |	Max threshold for binarization (units: water index as DN) |	[70, 250] wp |	Sliding window size for binarization, expressed as percentage.
-Be sure to make this small (i.e. 2) if the difference between bConn and aConn is small (i.e. 10) |	[2, 10] windex |	Water index to use |	[NDWI, IR] boundsLower |	Lower region growing bounds (expressed as multiple of the region’s standard deviation).
+Be sure to make this small (i.e. 2) if the difference between bConn and aConn is small (i.e. 10) |	[2, 10] windex |	Water index to use |	[NDWI, IR] boundsLower |	Lower region growing bounds (expressed as multiple of the regionï¿½s standard deviation).
 Higher values allow for more growing. |	[0.8, 2] boundsUpper |	Upper region growing bounds (has very little effect) |	2.5 TLim |	Texture index cutoff.
 Lower values erode more heavily. | [5.3, 6.4] NDWIWaterAmount |	Value of pixels above cutoff to show tile has water (units: water index).
 Used to throw away tiles before classification if they don't have water. |	[0.04, 0.06] for NDWI, [0.50, 0.62] for IR